danielyule/hearthbreaker/docs/contributing.rst

         game = generate_game_for(                         # We use generate_game_for to create a test game
-                                 HoggerSmash,             # The first player will have 30 Hogger SMASH!es MogushanWarden,          # The second player will have 30 Wardens SpellTestingAgent,       # The first player will try to play SMASH!
+                                 HoggerSmash,             # The first player will have 30 Hogger SMASH!es MogushanWarden,          # The second player will have 30 Wardens CardTestingAgent,        # The first player will try to play SMASH!
-                                 DoNothingBot)            # The second player needs only get hit with the smash for turn in range(0, 4):                          # Advance the game to the turn before smash is played game.play_single_turn()
+                                 DoNothingAgent)          # The second player needs only get hit with the smash for turn in range(0, 4):                          # Advance the game to the turn before smash is played game.play_single_turn()
         self.assertEqual(30, game.players[1].hero.health) # Ensure the second player's health hasn't been affected